 Tap the mattress to imitate a seizure (you will need to use the same amount of movement based on your knowledge of the user) and note that the red sensor light illuminates and remains visible as you tap but goes out as soon as you cease.
-See page 15 for further information on adjusting the sensitivity if the sensor light does not react in this manner.
+See page 15 for further information on adjusting the sensitivity if required.

-When the test period is over, the red 'Movement' light stays on after each movement of the bed for the "rate time" set on the switch.
+When the test period is over, the red 'Movement' light stays on after each movement of the bed for the 'rate time' set on the switch.
 To register an alarm the movement must be faster than this rate so that the light stays on permanently for the time period set on the switch (see table on page 16).
-Press RESET on the Companion to reset the alarm at the pager.
-(If the pager does not alarm, please see Appendix A on page 23 to check that the pager has its radio signal linked to the Companion correctly.)
+When an alarm has been registered, a signal will be passed to your Nurse Call System or Third Party Telecare System.